-Exercising immediately after a chiropractic treatment carries the risk of disrupting the work your chiropractor has performed.
+Exercising immediately after treatment carries the risk of disrupting the work you just received.

 On the other hand, your chiropractor will more often than not recommend regular exercise as part of their treatment plan.

-You should always speak with your chiropractor about exercising after your appointment, but in the article below, we will discuss whether or not you should exercise after a chiropractic appointment.
+You should always speak with your doctor about exercising after your appointment, but in the article below, we will discuss whether or not you should exercise after a chiropractic appointment.